qutip/qutip-tutorials/tutorials-v4/lectures/Lecture-4-Correlation-Functions.md

       format_name: markdown
       format_version: '1.3'
       jupytext_version: 1.13.8
+  kernelspec:
+    display_name: Python 3 (ipykernel)
+    language: python
+    name: python3
 ---

 # QuTiP lecture: Correlation functions

 Author: J. R. Johansson (robert@riken.jp), https://jrjohansson.github.io/

-The latest version of this [IPython notebook](http://ipython.org/ipython-doc/dev/interactive/htmlnotebook.html) lecture is available at [http://github.com/jrjohansson/qutip-lectures](http://github.com/jrjohansson/qutip-lectures).

-The other notebooks in this lecture series are indexed at [https://qutip.org/tutorials](https://qutip.org/tutorials).
+This lecture series was developed by J.R.
+Johannson.
+The original lecture notebooks are available [here](https://github.com/jrjohansson/qutip-lectures).

+This is a slightly modified version of the lectures, to work with the current release of QuTiP.
+You can find these lectures as a part of the [qutip-tutorials repository](https://github.com/qutip/qutip-tutorials).
+This lecture and other tutorial notebooks are indexed at the [QuTiP Tutorial webpage](https://qutip.org/tutorials.html).

 ```python
 %matplotlib inline